All About Series | October 17, 2022

 Electric school buses charge in a parking lot.

-Once that happens, electric school buses will start to produce savings for school districts compared to the use of diesel-burning buses!
-And with subsidy programs available through governments and electric utilities today, many current electric school bus purchases already achieve TCO parity with diesel-burning school buses.
-For school districts and fleet operators looking to take advantage of these savings, finding the right funding and financing options to cover the upfront price of an electric school bus is crucial.
-Here’s what to know.
+Additionally, with funding and subsidy programs available, many current ESB purchases already achieve lifetime cost savings or TCO parity with diesel-burning school buses.
+For school districts and fleet operators looking to take advantage of these savings, it is crucial to understand TCO, business model options, and how to find the right funding and financing options to help cover the upfront purchase price of an ESB.
+Here is what to know.

 With subsidy programs available, the total cost of ownership for many electric school bus purchases is already on par with diesel-burning school buses.